 Studies have shown that glucosamine sulfate is much more effective in reducing pain than aspirin or ibuprofen for those who can’t use nonsteroidal anti-inflammatory medicines (NSAIDs).

-Glucosamine sulfate was also better than several other supplements to increase physical function and cure chronic illnesses.
+Glucosamine sulfate was also better than several other supplements for increasing physical function and curing chronic illnesses.

 Check for the differences between Electrolytes and BCAA to strengthen your muscles.